 Fine dining certainly has its place, and for those with the time and the cash Hong Kong has plenty of restaurants to stretch both your tastebuds and your wallet.
 But this is not a city where you need to splash out - Hong Kong has some of the cheapest food in the world.
-After all, this is the city that is home to the world's cheapest Michelin star restaurant.
+After all, this is the city that is home to one of the world's cheapest Michelin star restaurants.
 How cheap is cheap?
-The Dim Sum starts at less than $5.
+The dim sum starts at less than $5.

-But whether you want some Har Gau, or prefer imported New York pizza, below you'll find Hong Kong's five best cheap restaurants.
+But whether you want some har gow, or prefer imported New York pizza, below you'll find Hong Kong's five best cheap restaurants.

 Tim Ho Wan

 Arguably this is not only the best cheap food in Hong Kong but the best in the world.
 Since Tim Ho Wan gained its Michelin Star a few years ago this bare bones Dim Sum canteen has enjoyed run away success (they have even opened their doors in New York).
 The Dim Sum here costs anywhere from HK$15 to HK$30, and you eat well for under HK$50.
 There are now a couple of branches of Tim Ho Wan in Hong Kong.
 The only one that is Michelin star approved is the location in Sham Shui Po - expect to queue.

 Best Buy: Steamed pork dumpling with shrimp HK$23

 Sun Thai Restaurant